Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Februari 2025 11.29.12 UTC
+- WIB: Minggu, 23 Februari 2025 12.24.32 UTC
-- WITA: Minggu, 23 Februari 2025 12.29.12 UTC
+- WITA: Minggu, 23 Februari 2025 13.24.32 UTC
-- WIT: Minggu, 23 Februari 2025 13.29.12 UTC
+- WIT: Minggu, 23 Februari 2025 14.24.32 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology